Vishnu2819/Valentine/Readme.md

 ## Valentine

 **About:**
--Playful and silly application to make your loved one smile -It is an questionnaire asking them to be your valentine except that they don't have a choice.
+- Playful and silly application to make your loved one smile
+- It is an questionnaire asking them to be your valentine except that they don't have a choice.

 **How to install**
 - Clone the Repo